majdros/desktop_ros2_ws/README.md

 2. [X] **Web-Based Teleoperation**
   Develop a web-based interface for remote control and monitoring of the robot.
 This will include real-time video streaming from the robot's camera and the ability to control the robot's movement remotely.

-3. [] **Object Tracker & Follower**
+3. [] **Object recognition & following**
-  Develop an object tracker that allows the robot to follow a specific object in real-time using both YOLO and  color segmentation.
+  Develop an object detector that allows the robot to follow a specific object in real-time using both YOLO and color segmentation.
   This feature will use computer vision to detect and track the object and integrate it with the robot's motion control system.